opnfv/ipv6/docs/setupservicevm/4-ipv6-configguide-servicevm.rst

 ``NEUTRON_CREATE_INITIAL_NETWORKS=False`` in ``local.conf`` file.
 When this flag is set to False, ``devstack`` does not create any networks/subnets during the setup phase.

-Now we have to move the public network from physical network interface to ``br-ex``, including moving the public IP address and setting up default route.
+Now we have to move the physical interface (i.e. the public network interface) to ``br-ex``, including moving the public IP address and setting up default route. **Please note that this step may already have been done when you use a different installer to deploy OpenStack because that installer may have already moved the physical interface to** ``br-ex`` **during deployment**.

 In OpenStack Controller Node ``opnfv-os-controller``, ``eth1`` is configured to provide external/public connectivity for both IPv4 and IPv6 (optional).
 So let us add this interface to ``br-ex`` and move the IP address, including the default route from ``eth1`` to ``br-ex``.